the episode

 John McLarty: The lever.

-Kimberly Faith: The lever.
-Yeah.
+Kimberly Faith: Yeah.
 The fulcrum.

 John McLarty: Yeah.

-John McLarty: Use leverage.
+John McLarty: Using leverage.

 And he took that down the stairs by himself, and it was like, that’s just a little kind of a sad little picture, but it’s a good example of how